jazad136/react-udemy-github-finder2/README.md

 #### not a required command.
 Builds the app for production to the `build` folder.
-Also bundles React in production mode and optimizes the build for the best performance.
+Also bundles React in production mode and optimizes the build for better performance.